SCUTOSC/easy_loaf/README.md

-# S-TODO
+# Easy Loaf
-A TODO software.
+A RPG word game based on AIGC.